-A one pot pasta dinner - just dump everything in one pot and 10 minutes later, dinner!
+For this One Pot Pasta Dinner, you simply dump everything in one pot and 10 minutes later, dinner!

 Have you seen those One Pot Pasta Dinner recipes on the internet?
 I mostly see them passed around on Facebook.
-There are lots of different variations and I always wondered whether they really worked because, really, it sorta seems a little too good to be true doesn't it?
+There are lots of different variations, and I always wondered whether they really worked because, really, it sorta seems a little too good to be true, doesn’t it?

-I mean can you really just dump all your ingredients in a pot, bring it to a boil, and 10 minutes later have a pasta dinner all ready to serve?
+I mean, can you really just dump all your ingredients in a pot, bring it to a boil, and 10 minutes later have a pasta dinner all ready to serve?

 I really did dump everything into one big pot and cooked it for about 10 minutes or until almost all the water was absorbed.
-Here's what I decided - 1) the onion still tasted just the tiniest bit raw - maybe that's because I normally saute the onion in olive oil for my pasta sauce - and 2) the finished dish had a starchy mouthfeel.
-I'm sure the starchiness is a result of not having an opportunity to drain off the pasta cooking water.
-It's all still right there in the pot.
+Here’s what I decided: 1) the onion still tasted just the tiniest bit raw – maybe that’s because I normally saute the onion in olive oil for my pasta sauce – and 2) the finished dish had a starchy mouthfeel.
+I’m sure the starchiness is a result of not having an opportunity to drain off the pasta cooking water.
+It’s all still right there in the pot.

-Having said that, however, it wasn't too bad!
-It would definitely work for a night when I'm just too tired to think about what else to cook or when I'm in a huge rush to get dinner on the table.
-It definitely won't take the place of my usual freshly made tomato sauce, though :-)
+Having said that, however, it wasn’t horrible.
+It would definitely work for a night when I’m just too tired to think about what else to cook or when I’m in a huge rush to get dinner on the table.
+It definitely won’t take the place of my usual freshly made tomato sauce, though :-)

 How to Make One Pot Pasta Dinner

-Put all ingredients except the olives and about ¼ of the fresh basil in a large pot.
-Cover and bring to the boil.
+- Cover and bring to the boil.
 Reduce the heat to medium-low and cook for about 10 minutes.
 Stir frequently.
 Cook until almost all the liquid has evaporated.

-More Pasta Recipes on Never Enough Thyme:
+More Pasta Recipes You’ll Like

 - Summertime Pasta Salad

-- Pasta d'Arrabiata
+- Pasta Arrabiata

 - Pasta with Sausage and Leeks